Chanakya IAS Academy’s Mock Interviews are running. To know more–Click Here.

 4. Suggest separate strategies for Prelims and Mains level preparations?

 Answer: Prelims is elimination round comprising General Awareness and Aptitude Test.
 To prepare for Prelims level GS, candidates can take help of NCERT textbooks, newspapers, magazines, AlR, DD News, PIB and other government websites.
 In Aptitude Test,

 Mathematics- 15%-20% questions a, Logical and Analytical Reasoning -25%-30% English Comprehension 40%-45%.
-For conceptual clarity Standard textbooks will helpful students.
+For conceptual clarity, Standard textbooks will help students.
 Regular practice will enhance Speed and accuracy

 Answer: Trend analysis is very important because syllabus does not offer clear information on important topics.
 The question papers provide an insight into the syllabus.
 The relative importance of various topics in the syllabus can be understood only from the question papers.
 It helps to save lots of time by making an understanding about what to take and what to ignore from newspapers and textbooks.